dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T625: Integration is a continuous and multifaceted process.
+### T625: Integration is an ongoing, multifaceted process.

 |Support|
 |---|